+The configuration for the developer testing is the same as that of the operational environment of the TOE described in Figure 4-1.
+The TOE used in the developer testing is iPR C800 model with the same TOE identification described in Chapter 2.
 The evaluator evaluated that it was sufficient to test a representative model only, since the differences between the MFP models were hardware performances such as scanning and printing speeds, and there was no difference in the behavior of the security functions.
 Note that the evaluator tested other MFP models that were not tested by the developer to verify machine independence.
-For details, see Section 7.4.2, Evaluator Independent Testing.
+For details, see Section 7.4.2 "Evaluator Independent Testing."